tock/tock/doc/wg/network/notes/network-notes-2023-08-10.md

  * Alex: We have the same TAP driver implemented for each?
  * Leon: The drivers all use the same HIL to interface with the TAP driver.
  * Branden: Oh wow.
 So all three of these fit with the same interface.
  * Leon: Amit has been working on Ethernet stuff.
-He has some form of Ethernet-over-USB, which presents the Tock board as an Ethernet device when attached over USB.
-He has some very crude IP and TCP stacks in the kernel, mostly for his own testing.
+He has some form of Ethernet-over-USB (USB CDC-EEM), which presents the Tock board as an Ethernet device when attached over USB.
+I believe he has some "rudimentary" IP and TCP stacks in the kernel, mostly for his own testing.
  * Alex: Is this for the nRF chip?
  * Leon: Should be anything that implements a USB stack
  * Alex: We have a USB stack, semi-working, for the RPI2040